Loft Kits, Bunked and Raised Beds

 - The Custodial Department will make sure that you have been credited for the loft kit once the loft has been picked up.

 - Below are three pictures of dorm beds, in various states of height.
 The first is a standard bed.
 The second shows a standard bed with a loft kit installed in its lower position.
 The third shows a standard bed with a loft kit installed in its standard position.

-- Most beds are "bunkable," except for those in Kennedy and the upper division apartments (unless the apartment has multiple tenants per bedroom, by request of Housing).
+- Most beds are "bunkable," except for those in the top two floors of Kennedy and the upper division apartments (unless the apartment has multiple tenants per bedroom, by request of Housing).

 - Bunking pins are available at the Plant & Construction Services Customer Service Desk (1004 N Ruby St), and the Custodial Department is always happy to assist any students who wish to bunk their beds.

-- Most beds are raisable, except for those in Kennedy and the upper division apartments (unless the apartment has multiple tenants per bedroom, by request of Housing).
+- Most beds are raisable, except for those in the top two floors of Kennedy and the upper division apartments (unless the apartment has multiple tenants per bedroom, by request of Housing).